-- A. USGA Rules: The state series will be conducted under the United States Golf Association's Rules of Golf, state series adoptions as noted in the Terms and Conditions, and the IHSA school manual. - B. Coaching: For the entire state series the head coach and one assistant coach will be allowed to coach between the green and tee.
-Coaches must however wait until the last player on the green putts out before the communication takes place.
-Coaches may not delay teeing off on the next hole.
-Verbal or non-verbal communication at any other time of the round is prohibited.
-Both the head coach and the assistant coach must meet the IHSA coaching by-laws and be listed on the school's list of participants. - C. Competitor and Coaches Dress Code: For the entire state tournament series, slacks, skirts or skorts designed for golf that are no more than 5 inches above the knee, sport shirts with collar, mock turtlenecks designed for golf, and shoes appropriate for golf and socks define the dress code.
+- A. USGA Rules: The state series will be conducted under the United States Golf Association's Rules of Golf, state series adoptions as noted in the Terms and Conditions, and the IHSA school manual. - B. Coaching: For the entire state series, the head coach and one assistant coach will be allowed to coach anywhere on the course until his/her player's golf ball lies on the putting green.
+Coaches must, however, wait until the last player on the green putts out before communication takes place on the next hole.
+Coaches must not delay teeing off on the next hole.
+Both the head coach and the assistant coach must meet the IHSA coaching by-laws and be listed on the school's List of Participants. - C. Competitor and Coaches Dress Code: For the entire state tournament series, slacks, skirts or skorts designed for golf that are no more than 5 inches above the knee, sport shirts with collar, mock turtlenecks designed for golf, and shoes appropriate for golf and socks define the dress code.
 Tank tops, short shorts, denim blue jeans, cutoffs or T-shirts will not be allowed for players or coaches.
 Any coach who does not conform with the dress code should be reported to the IHSA through a Special Report.
 Any player who does not meet the requirements of the dress code will not be allowed to participate in the tournament.
 However, a player's dress code violation must be caught prior to teeing off.
 Any player who begins the tournament in compliance with the dress code and then goes out of compliance, must get back into compliance in order to continue to play.